star-hengxing/cs149-xmake/doc/README-EN.md

 slides, code, document, Both are available on the website: [Stanford CS149, Fall 2022 PARALLEL COMPUTING](https://gfxcourses.stanford.edu/cs149/fall22).

-Windows10 can build, if another os failed to build, use official Makefile.
+Only Windows has been tested.
+If building fails on other operating systems, use the official Makefile.

 # Requirements